 In her role as a cult-educator, she wrote and is Associate Producer of the videotape Cults: Saying No Under Pressure, featuring Charleton Heston; is the writer and producer of the videotape After the Cult: Recovering Together; and edited and produced the videotape Blessed Child: An Interview with Donna Collins.
 She authored the International Cult Education Program lesson plan for middle and high school students Too Good to be True: Resisting Cults and Psychological Manipulation and edited the International Cult Education Program newsletter Young People and Cults.

 She lives in Ft.
-Myers, Florida and Manhattan with her husband, Rabbi James Rudin.
-They have two daughters, Rabbi Eve Sandra Rudin and Jennifer Anne Rudin, a casting director and writer.
+Myers, Florida with her husband, Rabbi James Rudin.
+They have two daughters, Rabbi Eve Rudin, Director of Education, Youth and Families at Larchmont Temple and Jennifer Rudin, a writer, casting director, and talent agent.
 She has one granddaughter, Emma Mollie Weiner.